Art-Sells/Arells/Build-Notes.md

 - - **Selling**:
 - Price After Purchase
 - Price
+- [BUY]
+- - Add Cash Register Modal "Purchasing Art...
+Please Wait"
+- - Add Cash Register Modal "Canceled Purchase"
-- [BUY]-share store to sell Modal {Add Truck Modal "Congratulations on your purchase!
-Your Art is being delivered, please wait a few seconds for it to appear in your store.}
+- - Add Truck Modal "Congratulations on your purchase!
+Your Art is being delivered, please wait a few seconds for it to appear in your store.
 - - **Owned**:
 - Meta.name (length limit)
 - Price - (if price not yet set purchased) = "Not For Sale"